SideNicheHustle

 Getting first clients

 Before/after photos are the entire marketing playbook for detailing.
-Post a well-lit, honest before/after of a real vehicle on Nextdoor and local Facebook groups and you will get inquiries.
+Post a well-lit, honest before/after of a real vehicle on Nextdoor and local Facebook groups and you’ll get inquiries.
 The visual transformation sells the service more effectively than any written description.

 Offer a slight discount on the first job for a new client in exchange for an honest review and permission to post photos.
 One good photo of a transformed vehicle in a local community group can generate several bookings without any additional marketing.